Sp(2)-invariant expanders and shrinkers in Laplacian flow: Forward-complete 2 -invariant shrinkers and the shrinker limit system

-\begin{remark} The fact that $\beta(\alpha+\frac23)$ is bounded in (i) implies that the corresponding solutions to \eqref{eq:heisenberg_full} have $\frac{\check y}{\check x}$ converging to some $\ell \in (0,\infty)$. as $t \to \infty$.
+The fact that in (i) above, $\alpha \to - \frac{2}{3}$, $\beta \to \infty$ with $\beta(\alpha+\frac23)$ being bounded therefore implies (since $\beta' \to \frac{1}{6}$ and so $\beta$ grows linearly in $t$) that the corresponding solutions to~\eqref{eq:heisenberg_full} have $\frac{\check y}{\check x}$ converging to some $\ell \in (0,\infty)$ as $t \to \infty$.
 They are all related by the scaling symmetry described in Remark~\ref{rmk:scaling_reduction} (which changes $\ell$). (i) can therefore be interpreted as the essentially unique AC end solution to~\eqref{eq:heisenberg_full}.
 This AC end solution is also complete backwards in $t$, where it has a cusp-type end modelled on~\eqref{eq:fowdar} as $t \to -\infty$.
-It admits two distinct geometric interpretations. \begin{itemize}[left=0em] \item It defines a complete gradient Laplacian shrinker on $\R \times I^6$ (where $I^6$ denotes the Iwasawa $6$-manifold mentioned in Section~\ref{ss:fc_non_ac}) with two different types of end: a finite-volume `cusp-type' end as $t \to -\infty$ and a Euclidean volume growth end as $t \to +\infty$. \item For each $\ell \in (0, \infty)$, we can form a broken flowline in the system \eqref{eq:heisenberg_full} by joining the solution from Proposition \ref{prop:fowdar_end} to the AC solution scaled so that $\frac{\check y}{\check x} \to \ell \in (0,\infty)$.
+It admits two distinct geometric interpretations. \begin{itemize}[left=0em] \item It defines a complete gradient Laplacian shrinker on $\R \times \iwa^6$ (where $\iwa^6$ denotes the Iwasawa $6$-manifold mentioned in Section~\ref{ss:fc_non_ac}) with two different types of end: a finite-volume `cusp-type' end as $t \to -\infty$ and a Euclidean volume growth end as $t \to +\infty$. \item For each $\ell \in (0, \infty)$, we can form a broken flowline in the system \eqref{eq:heisenberg_full} by joining the solution from Proposition \ref{prop:fowdar_end} to the AC solution scaled so that $\frac{\check y}{\check x} \to \ell \in (0,\infty)$.
 On the other hand, we explained in \S\ref{subsec:end_sivp} that there should exist a unique AC end solution to the original shrinker system \eqref{eq:ODE:tau2'} for each fixed $\ell$.
 When $\ell$ is large, a large portion of this solution should be approximated by the broken flowline. \end{itemize} \end{remark}

 The statement of Theorem \ref{thm:limit_tri} is tied up with the following picture of the global dynamics of the limit system \eqref{eq:heisenberg:limit}, which is immediately apparent from its phase diagram (see Figure \ref{fig:heisenberg}).
 The AC solution in (i) acts as a barrier: nearby initial conditions on one side of it (to the right of it in our figure) lead to solutions where immediately $\alpha \to \infty$ monotonically; nearby initial conditions on the other side of the AC solution instead lead to solutions which first `take a detour around the fixed point', \ie there is a regime where $\alpha$ and $\beta$ both decrease for some time, before eventually $\alpha \to \infty$ monotonically.